The following information and candle usage will enable you to maximize your candle enjoyment.

 · Don’t touch or move the candle until it has completely cooled.

 Candle smell: We all have a different sense of smell – what is strong to me – may not be strong to you and vice versa.
-Fragrance Oils will vary in strength.
+Fragrance oils will vary in strength.
 Price does not always indicate whether the fragrance oil is strong or not.
-Some scents are simply meant to be light even though they will produce a very nice scent throw.
+Some fragrances are simply meant to be light even though they will produce a very nice scent throw.

-There are many factors that affect burn time such as drafts, fragrances, wax, wicks, etc. The following are approximate times.
+There are many factors that affect burn time such as drafts, fragrance, wax type, height of the wick, etc. The following are approximate times.

 12.5 oz: 65 - 90 hours